crdrost/tasso/README.md

   schema is valid.

-The cost is just that you must construct your types with the conventions of this library; in particular that means that sum-types must enumerate based on a `type` key pointing at a string.
-In addition there are many things that we'd like but cannot offer yet:

-- I'd like this to support ADTs or maybe even GADTs but we'd need a good story on how to handle type variables.
+The cost is just that you must construct your types with the conventions of this library; in particular that means that sum-types must discriminate based on a fixed key pointing at a string.
+In addition there are many things that we'd like but cannot offer yet, for example I'd like this to support ADTs or maybe even GADTs but we'd need a good story on how to handle type variables.
-- I'm not actually sure that it's out of the question to make sum types enumerate based on a different key if you are hyper-specific?

 # How to model data the `tasso` way